-One of Conroe's consultants recently provided an affidavit in which he made erroneous statements regarding land surface subsidence in our area.
+5. One of Conroe's consultants recently provided an affidavit in which he made erroneous statements regarding land surface subsidence in our area.

-One of Conroe's consultants recently stated that "No subsidence has ever been documented to have occurred or will ever occur from pumping ground-water from the Jasper aquifer within Montgomery County or the other counties of GMA 14."
+One of Conroe's consultants recently stated that "No subsidence has ever been documented to have occurred or will ever occur from pumping groundwater from the Jasper aquifer within Montgomery County or the other counties of GMA 14."
 This statement is an astounding overreach with no support in science or fact.
-Here are the facts: (1) as reported by the USGS, there is subsidence occurring across the southern half of Montgomery County, including in the Conroe area, (2) there is no monitor in Montgomery County that can distinguish subsidence in the Jasper from other layers of the aquifer, and (3) there is no data or report suggesting that the Jasper cannot compact.
+Here are the facts: (1) as reported by the USGS, there is subsidence occurring across the southern half of Montgomery County, including in the Conroe area, (2) there is no monitor in Montgomery County that can distinguish subsidence in the Jasper from other layers of the aquifer, and (3) a recent report by the Harris-Galveston Subsidence District concludes that the Jasper aquifer will experience subsidence if it is over-pumped, particularly in the northern portions of the aquifer where it is being used for freshwater supply.